Written by

 Orient Express Corinthian

 World's largest sailing yacht and 2026's most ambitious ship.
-Best for travelers who want a genuinely new experience — and can wait for the May–October Mediterranean season or the October Caribbean repositioning.
+Inaugural Mediterranean season runs May through October 2026, followed by a transatlantic to the Caribbean.
+Best for travelers who want a genuinely new experience and can act quickly to secure dwindling inaugural-year inventory.

 Star Seeker — Alaska